 It is a difficult time for oral healthcare professionals.
 Global requirements for isolation and physical distancing, together with the heightened fear of COVID-19 infection, mean patient attendance is at an all-time low.
-Dental surgeries have to balance the need to care for their available patients with the increased risk of cross contamination, which often expends valuable time and resources in managing and implementing new safety measures.
+Dental surgeries have to balance the need to care for their available patients with an increased risk of cross-contamination, which often expends valuable time and resources in managing and implementing new safety measures.

-Additionally, numerous dental practices around the world now face heavily regulated fallow times – periods of downtime they are encouraged, or even required, to implement between any aerosol generating procedures (AGP).
+Additionally, numerous dental surgeries around the world now face heavily regulated fallow times — periods of downtime they are encouraged or even required, to implement between any aerosol-generating procedures (AGP).
 While designed to protect the patients and staff within practices and clinics, it comes at the huge cost of drastically lowering the number of patients that can be attended to.
 This cripples the ability for dentists around the world to work, and puts oral hygiene for many at serious risk.

-Viruskiller offers three key features that aids dentists in reducing fallow time, and allowing them to work more efficiently and confidently at a time of heightened risk:
+VIRUSKILLER™ offers three key features that aid dentists in reducing fallow time, and allowing them to work more efficiently and confidently at a time of heightened risk:

 - Airflow control